CATEM1NAL/PD2-SAFE/README.md

 the licenses for the characters they were associated with expired in 2020 and 2024, and with the licenses expiring the skins were made unmarketable.
-Due to this skin unlockers are now the only way to actually gain access to what are some of the best skins in the game.
+Due to this skin unlockers are now the only way to actually gain access to what are some of the best looking skins in the game.

 There *are* other skin unlockers that exist, but after looking at the first one that one of my friends was using I was honestly kinda baffled at how they chose to